gatein/gatein-portal/packaging/jboss-as7/README.txt

 Known Issues
 ============

-- JBoss AS 7 versions 7.1.1.Final, 7.1.3.Final, and JBoss EAP 6.1.0.Beta are supported at the moment.
+- JBoss AS 7 versions 7.1.1.Final, 7.1.3.Final, and JBoss EAP 6.1.0 Final are supported at the moment.